modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

   files cannot be safely deleted.
 Examples would include data that is not able to be generated from a web service, SQLite databases, or flat authentication files
 * *logs* - Log files
+* *app* - Site specific templates and modules.
+Inside this folder you will find 2 folders

+  * *common* - Site specific common templates and css
   * *modules* - Site specific modules.
-To promote ease when updating the framework to new versions, it is usually best if you keep site specific modules in this folder rather than in the *app/modules* folder.
+To promote ease when updating the framework to new versions, it is usually best if you keep site specific modules in this folder rather than in the root *app/modules* folder.
 If you wish to include your work in the project, please see :doc:`github`.
 Also see :doc:`moduleextend`.

 * *themes* - Contains the themes available for this site.
 Each theme folder contains a *common* and *modules* folder that contains the CSS and image assets for the site.
 See :doc:`template` for more information.